jeremyong/jeremyong.github.io/_posts/2024-11-03-windows-memory-mapped-file-io.markdown

 that will be used soon, as this will result in unnecessary page faults.
 Note that despite the name, you do _not_ need to call `VirtualLock` on memory you wish to releases in this way first.
 As mentioned before, you cannot transition memory committed in this approach back to the "reserved" state.
+If you know you aren't going to use a file for a while, it may be worth releasing the mapped view to reduce the commit charge and also free up page table space for particularly large files.

 I use this in very narrow circumstances, typically when processing large files sequentially, and consider it "advanced" API usage I'd only reach for with a